altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "That’s a start,"
 ~Rossin said.~
-"But you should also just be able to place thoughts there the same way. not wrapped in a list"
+"But you should also just be able to place thoughts there the same way.
+Not wrapped in a list"
 }
 {
 "This is fucking delicous."
-~Felix said in between moments of food inhalation.~ "New York’s food is better. you’d be hard pressed to find this even in Fiji.
+~Felix said in between moments of food inhalation.~ "New York’s food is better.
+You’d be hard pressed to find this even in Fiji.
 I missed this."
 "I’ve never been"
 "Fiji?"
 "Or New York."
 *He nodded.*
-~she had never seen someone eat so fast.~
+~She had never seen someone eat so fast.~
 "You know, the experience is better when you make it last."
-*he tilted his head, then nodded.*
+*He tilted his head, then nodded.*
 ~He was slowing down soon - but not by much.~
 }
 {
 "So...
-what’s the most impressive thing you can do?"
+What’s the most impressive thing you can do?"
-~he asked.~
+~He asked.~
-`['what should I tell him','switch?']`
+`['What should I tell him',
+'Switch?']`
 *Rossin considered, and shook his head, feeding her words instead.*
 "I have that block that prevents you from finding me.
 And I’ve removed most of my hooks myself."